Konamiman/ZWatcher/README.md

 Each declared watch contains an internal counter of how many times the watch condition has been fulfilled (and thus its callbacks executed).
 This counter is included in the context, so that the matching delegate and the callbacks can check it and act depending on its value.
 However a much more powerful option is to define *expectations* for the number of times a watcher is reached, that can be verified all at once after the Z80 code execution has finished.
 (A watcher is considered to be 'reached' when its matching delegate is executed and it returns true)

-You define an expectation by using one of the "Expected" methods exposed the watch handles.
+You define an expectation by using one of the "Expected" methods exposed by the watch handles.
 There are several versions of the method available, depending on the type of expectation:

 * `ExpectedBetween(minTimes, maxTimes)`
 * `ExpectedAtLeast(minTimes)`
 * `ExpectedExactly(exactTimes)`
-* `Expected`- Equivalent to `ExpectedAtLeast(1)`
+* `Expected` - Equivalent to `ExpectedAtLeast(1)`
 * `NotExpected` - Equivalent to `ExpectedExactly(0)`

 The `ZWatcher` class exposes a `VerifyAllExpectations` method that loops through all watches comparing the number of times reached against the defined expectation for each watch.
 When it finds one that has been reached too few or too many times, it throws an `ExpectationFailedException`.
 If you are using a unit testing framework, this will cause the test to fail.